Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

 Jaylen Brown Insights vs. the 76ers

-- This season, he's put up 19.0% of the Celtics' attempted field goals, as he's averaging 20.6 per contest.

-- Brown is averaging 7.3 three-point field goal attempts per game this season, which is 13.9% of his team's shots from beyond the arc.
+- He's attempted 7.3 threes per game, or 13.9% of his team's shots from beyond the arc this season.

-- Brown's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.
+- Brown's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- Giving up 110.9 points per game, the 76ers are the third-ranked squad in the NBA on defense.
+- Defensively, the 76ers are ranked third in the league, conceding 110.9 points per contest.

-- The 76ers allow 41.2 rebounds per contest, ranking second in the league.
+- Conceding 41.2 rebounds per contest, the 76ers are the second-ranked squad in the NBA.

-- Giving up 24.2 assists per game, the 76ers are the sixth-ranked squad in the league.
+- Looking at assists, the 76ers are ranked sixth in the league, giving up 24.2 per game.

-- Looking at 3-pointers, the 76ers are ranked fifth in the NBA, allowing 11.6 makes per contest.
+- In terms of 3-pointers, the 76ers are ranked fifth in the league, allowing 11.6 makes per game.

 Jaylen Brown vs. the 76ers